Julian-Theis/PyDREAM/README.md

 ```

 ## Decay Replay
 Timed State Samples through Decay Replay can be obtained by replaying an event log wrapped into an *LogWrapper* instance on the enhanced Petri net.
+The function returns two values.
-The resulting Timed State Samples are of JSON format and can be stored for later usage.
+First, the resulting Timed State Samples in JSON format that can be saved to file directly.
+Second, a list of TimedStateSample instances that can be used for further processing.
 The Timed State Samples will contain resource counters if a given *LogWrapper* objects encompasses resources.
 ```python
 import json
 from pydream.LogWrapper import LogWrapper